Cameron Mitchell (actor): Transition to film

-Mitchell's film career began when he was contracted to Metro-Goldwyn-Mayer in 1945 for three years, with minor roles in films including They Were Expendable (1945), starring John Wayne and Robert Montgomery.
+Mitchell's film career began in 1945 as a contract actor at Metro-Goldwyn-Mayer (MGM) for three years, with minor roles in films, including brief appearances in What Next, Corporal Hargrove? and They Were Expendable (1945), starring John Wayne and Robert Montgomery.
 He was featured with Lana Turner and Spencer Tracy in Cass Timberlane, and with Wallace Beery in The Mighty McGurk (both 1947).
-He concluded his MGM period with two films starring Clark Gable: Homecoming (also with Turner) and Command Decision (both 1948).
+He concluded his MGM period acting in two Clark Gable films, Homecoming and Command Decision (both 1948).